 The higher the sensitivity of test the more confidence you can have in a negative results and the more confidence you can have of ruling in those people with a positive test.
 In the extreme case of a specificity of 100% or 1.0 all positive tests will be true and so the condition can be included in.
 Hence the acronym SPIN (Specificity IN).

-The problem with sensitivity and specificity numbers is that they are not very intuitive nor unmathematifcally logical.
-That is simply looking at them does not give much of an indication to how good a test is unless both numbers are very hight.
-For example a sensitivity and specificity of .8 seems to be high on the scale of 0.1-10 but in fact they are not very good at all.
-In addition these numbers are not usable in the current form in changing the probability that a condition is present as a result of using a test whose sensitivity and specificity are known.
+The problem with sensitivity and specificity numbers is that they are not very intuitively logical.
+That is simply looking at them does not give much of an indication to how good a test is unless both numbers are very high.
+For example, a sensitivity and specificity of .8 seems to be high on the scale of 0.1-10, but in fact, they are not very good at all.
+In addition, these numbers are not usable in the current form in changing the probability that a condition is present as a result of using a test whose sensitivity and specificity are known.
 For this a number incorporating both sensitivity and specificity is used, this is the likelihood ratio.

 Baye’s Theorem

-This is a mathematical calculation to change the odds of an event from that which was estimated as more information comes in.
-So lets say that you have a 37 year old male patient with severe back and leg pain whose onset followed a few hours after heavy lifting and progressed rapidly to the point where sitting was extremely painful.
-You may thinking that this is a disc herniation and estimate the chances of this as say 60%, you then find out that walking has become increasingly difficult and that the patient has also started to experience parasthesia in the back of the leg and lateral foot.
+This is a mathematical calculation to change the odds of an event from that was estimated as more information comes in.
+It requires an estimate of the odds of the patient having a particular condition and this can come from the incidence of that disease, family history etc. For example you have a 37 year old male patient with severe back and leg pain whose onset followed a few hours after heavy lifting and progressed rapidly to the point where sitting was extremely painful.
+You may be thinking that this is a disc herniation and estimate the chances of this as say 60%, you then find out that walking has become increasingly difficult and that the patient has also started to experience parasthesia in the back of the leg and lateral foot.
 Now the chances of this being a disc herniation has increased considerably with evidence of radiculopathy and the difficulty in walking to say 90%.
-This is an example of changing probabilities as more information comes in.
+This is an example of changing probabilities as more information comes in and it should be noted that for the most part these estimates are subjective.

 The new information may be in the form of data coming from the patient’s history or from an objective test say the straight leg raise.
 Baye’s theorem requires estimated or precise pre-test odds to be combined with precise post-test odds to change the likelihood of a condition existing.
 To do this pre-test probability must be converted to pre-test odds, this is then multiplied by the likelihood ratio and the resulting post-test odds must then be converted to a post-test probability.

 Likelihood Ratio

-This is an odds number that can be directly combined with the pre-test odds that the condition is present or absent to change the odds of he condition being present or absent after the test is carried out.
-That is if we believed that the probability of a condition being present prior to a positive test is 67% (2/3) then by multiplying the likelihood ratio which is say 7 by the pre-test odd then a change in the probability of the condition being present occurs so that the post-test probability is now 93%.
+This is an odds number that can be directly combined with the pre-test odds that the condition is present or absent to change the odds of the condition being present or absent after the test is carried out.
+That is, if we believed that the probability of a condition being present prior to a positive test is 67% (2/3), then by multiplying the likelihood ratio, which is say 7, by the pre-test odd, then a change in the probability of the condition being present occurs so that the post-test probability is now 93%.